VandPerson/Simple-Chat-RAGent/README.md

 ## Known Limitations/Trade-Offs

-- Generated vectors are faked and were not actually created by OpenAI, as they were numpy random numbers instead of sent to the real LLM.
+- Generated vectors are faked and were not actually created using OpenAI API.
+Faked vectors were created using `numpy` random numbers.
 This is because I don't have a real API key.
-As a result, the app working with faked vectors when retrieving context chunks.
+As a result, the app working also with random generated vectors when retrieving context chunks.
 In theory, with a valid API key, everything should work as expected.
-But first, need to regenerate `context_data.json` using `ETL.py`.
+But first, need to regenerate `context_data.json` using `dev/ETL.py`.
-It will create the new `context_data.json` file in the `.dev` folder.
+Script will create the new `context_data.json` file in the `.dev` folder.
 The next step is to move it to the `database/` folder and replace the old one.
 Then, provide the OpenAI API key in `chat_service.py` so the OpenAI API will function correctly.
+- `requirements.txt` and `requirements-dev.txt` were written manually to explicitly specify the core packages used.
 - Timestamps are not fully implemented.
 - There is no config file, so some settings are hardcoded.
 - There is no error handling.